mui/mui-x/docs/data/data-grid/export/export.md

 ## Custom export format

 You can add custom export formats by creating your own export menu.
-To simplify its creation, we export `<GridToolbarExportContainer />` which contains the menu logic.
+To simplify its creation, you can use `<GridToolbarExportContainer />` which contains the menu logic.
 The default `<GridToolbarExport />` is defined as follow:

 ```jsx